ropensci-archive/opendata/README.md

     wrapper for Vega.
 -   [clickme](https://github.com/nachocab/clickme) (not on CRAN) is an R package to create interactive plots.
+-   [animint](https://github.com/tdhock/animint) (not on CRAN) allows an interactive animation to be defined using a list of ggplots with clickSelects and showSelected aesthetics, then exported to CSV/JSON/D3/JavaScript for viewing in a web browser.

 Data Sources on the Web Accessible via R
 ----------------------------------------